 To get succulents used to sunshine again, they will need baby steps even more so if they have started losing colour and stretching as a result of their confinement.
 The plants should first be placed in a couple of hours of morning sun followed by a bright shade for the rest of the day for about 3 days.
 The exposure to the sun can then be gradually increased every few days until they can handle the 5 + hours they need.

 Reintroducing succulents to the sun is a lot harder in summer as the sun can be too strong.
 In extreme cases when temperatures are around 40C (104F) the sun can even kill the plant off.
 Healthy succulents do not like strong sun when this hot either and should be kept in a bright shade outdoors until the heatwave passes.

 In the cooler months, putting succulents back in the sun is much easier and quicker as the UV is not too strong.

-In conclusion, succulents thrive on sun/ plenty of bright light.
-Unless it’s only for very short period, no light will spell almost a certain death for a succulent.
+In conclusion, succulents thrive on sun and plenty of bright light.
+Unless it’s only for very short period, little or no light will spell almost a certain death for a succulent.